JosephBrianChambers/geofeed/README.md

 - todo: swap in fast json serializer
 - liked the exception handling to keep code simple
 - nice use of helper modules
 - added redux.
-I like this approach to split store-state/react-views and organize react directory's by function, and store (ducks) directories by feature.
+I like this approach to split store-state/react-views and organize react directory's by feature, and store (ducks) directories by function.
 Will see if it pans out
+- after reading a bunch and coding & re-coding, I think I have a good sense of what my cononical redux boiler-plate-framework is: organize react by feature, organize redux by function, use single file ducks, reducers clean, action creaters basic and crud-ish, put any complex action creator (ie, waiting for success response, then redirect...) in component, break into smart/dumb if file becomes unweidly.
+Use "wrapper" when surrounding a single thing, use "container" when surrounding multiple things or for layout